Is Direct Realism a Convincing Theory of Perception?

 : The argument from hallucination

-- P1: According to direct realism, the immediate object of perception is a mind-independent object - P2: During a hallucination I perceive an object p, but there is no mind-independent object p - C1: Therefore in hallucination, the object of perception must be mind-dependent sense data - P3: Hallucinatory perceptions are subjectively indistinguishable from veridical perceptions — what we perceive phenomenally is the same - C2: Therefore in all perceptions the objects must be mind-dependent sense data — direct realism is false - ==The relational property response has no purchase here — there is no object whose relational properties we could be perceiving.
-This objection therefore requires a different kind of answer entirely making it a larger threat to direct realism - <mark style="background: #ADCCFFA6;">This objection gets to the heart of direct realism in a way the other two do not.
-Time-lag and perceptual variation left the basic structure of the perceptual relation — perceiver directly related to object — intact.
-Hallucination threatens that structure itself: if any perception can involve no mind-independent object at all, then the claim that perception just is a direct relation to a mind-independent object becomes very hard to maintain.
-It also threatens not just edge cases but, via the indistinguishability premise, the entirety of our perceptual experience</mark>
+- P1: According to direct realism, the immediate object of perception is a mind-independent object - P2: During a hallucination, a subject perceives an object p, but there is no mind-independent object p - C1: Therefore in hallucination the object of perception must be mind-dependent - P3: Hallucinatory experiences are phenomenally indistinguishable from veridical perceptions — what is perceived seems the same from the inside - C2: Therefore in all perceptions the immediate objects must be mind-dependent — direct realism is false - This objection is of a different character to the previous two.
+Perceptual variation and the argument from science left the basic structure of the perceptual relation — perceiver directly related to object — intact.
+Hallucination threatens that structure itself: if any perception can involve no mind-independent object at all, the claim that perception just is a direct relation to a mind-independent object becomes very hard to maintain.
+And via the indistinguishability premise, the objection generalises from edge cases to the entirety of perceptual experience

-- P3 can also be questioned: the indistinguishability premise is not as secure as it appears - Many hallucinators can distinguish their hallucinations from veridical perception — cross-referencing senses can reveal non-veridicality (e.g. touching what you see contradicts the visual experience) - Even granting full phenomenal indistinguishability, P3 establishes only an epistemic fact — we cannot tell them apart from the inside — but C2 draws an ontological conclusion — that they must involve the same type of object - This is a non sequitur: two experiences being phenomenally alike does not entail they are ontologically identical - The disjunctive theory of perception formalises this: veridical perception and hallucination belong to different psychological categories that merely resemble each other phenomenally.
-In veridical perception the object is real; in hallucination there is no genuine perceptual object — it is a distinct kind of event that mimics perception from the inside - Note a limitation of the disjunctive theory: by merely labelling hallucination 'not a genuine perception' it tells us little philosophically informative about what hallucination actually is.
-The richer response is that in hallucination we perceive an unreal object — both real and unreal objects can be immediate objects of perception; the difference lies in whether the object exists, not in the structure of the perceptual relation
+- P3 can also be questioned.
+The indistinguishability premise establishes only an epistemic fact — we cannot tell hallucination and veridical perception apart from the inside — but C2 draws an ontological conclusion: that they must involve the same type of immediate object.
+This is a non sequitur - The disjunctive theory of perception formalises this: veridical perception and hallucination belong to categorically different psychological kinds that merely resemble each other phenomenally.
+In veridical perception the immediate object is the mind-independent thing itself; in hallucination there is no genuine perceptual object — it is a distinct kind of event that mimics perception from the inside - The common factor principle — that subjectively indistinguishable experiences must share the same immediate object — is therefore false.
+Two experiences can be phenomenally alike while being ontologically distinct

 Loading...